Brogolem35/botsies/README.md

 The assets (sprites and audio) used are from the mentioned repo, no assets are ripped from its Steam or mobile releases.
 All code, other than those under the godot/addons folder, is written by me ([Brogolem35](https://github.com/Brogolem35)).

+There is a pre-trained agent in ONNX format, that can be found under the godot folder, named `model.onnx`.
+Its features and a demo video of it can be found under the [About the AI](#about-the-ai) section.

+## About the AI

+The aim of trained AI was not for it be play as good as possible, but for it to feel fair, enjoyable, and somewhat human-like.
+For this reason, the AI gets the observations on a delay of 12 frames (about 199 ms), and the reward function fine-tuned for the aim of it be more aggressive and enjoyable to play against.

 [https://github.com/user-attachments/assets/01e6cd99-a893-4604-80ac-89cc3c346315](https://github.com/user-attachments/assets/01e6cd99-a893-4604-80ac-89cc3c346315)

 ## Building the Game